$\infty$-Dold-Kan correspondence via representation theory: Abstract

 \section{Abstract}

-In this paper we give a purely derivator theoretical reformulation and proof of a classic result of Happel and Ladkani, showing that it occurs uniformly across stable derivators and it is then independent of coefficients.
-The resulting equivalence provides a bridge between homotopy theory and representation theory: indeed, we explain how our result is a derivator-theoretic version of the $\infty$-Dold-Kan correspondence for bounded cochain complexes.
-Moreover, our equivalence can also be realised as an action of a spectral bimodule in the setting of universal tilting theory developed by Groth and {\v S}{\v t}ov{\' i}{\v c}ek.
+We give a purely derivator-theoretical reformulation and proof of a classic result of Happel and Ladkani, showing that it occurs uniformly across stable derivators and it is then independent of coefficients.
+The resulting equivalence provides a bridge between homotopy theory and representation theory: indeed, our result is a derivator-theoretic version of the $\infty$-Dold-Kan correspondence for bounded chain complexes.
+Moreover, our equivalence can also be realized as an action of a spectral bimodule in the setting of universal tilting theory developed by Groth and {\v S}{\v t}ov{\' i}{\v c}ek.